 AD

-Making these were a lot easier than I thought it would be.
-For one, it is three ingredients: Enjoy Life chocolate chips, Sunbutter (or a nut butter of your choosing) and corn-free powered sugar (which can be omitted).
+Making these was a lot easier than I thought it would be.
+For one, it is three ingredients: Enjoy Life chocolate chips, Sunbutter (or nut butter of your choosing), and corn-free powdered sugar (which can be omitted).

 They are free from the top 8 food allergens (milk, eggs, peanuts, tree nuts, wheat, soy, fish, and shellfish), as well as free from corn, coconut, nightshades, and mushrooms.
 Each cup is about 2 tablespoons and you can easily adjust the amount of ingredients to make larger or smaller batches.